reem12345/Cell-Type-Specific-Graphs/README.md

   num_epochs: 100

   # Batch size used during training
-  batch_size: 256
+  batch_size: 512

 # List of cell types to hold out for testing (out-of-distribution evaluation)
-testing_cell_type: ['CD4 T cells']
+testing_cell_type: ["Myeloid cells", "NK cells", "B cells", "T cells"]

 # List of drugs or conditions to hold out for testing
-testing_drugs: ['stimulated']
+testing_drugs: ['Scriptaid', 'Ketoconazole', 'Dactolisib']

-# Whether the dataset includes multiple perturbation types (e.g., different dosages, durations, or drugs)
+# Whether the dataset includes multiple unique perturbations (e.g., several different drugs or conditions)
+# Set to True if the dataset includes more than one perturbation across cells.
-multi_pert: False
+multi_pert: True

 </pre>